SapitoSucio/froggo-guides/docs/script_commands.md

 mes "Ok, I will let you have 30 more seconds...";
 close2;
 setnpctimer (getnpctimer(0)-30000);
-// Notice the 'close2'.
-If there were a 'next' there the timer would be
+// Notice the `close2`.
+If there were a `next` there the timer would be
-// changed only after the player pressed the 'next' button. end;
+// changed only after the player pressed the `next` button. end;
 ```